The mantra “don’t put all your eggs in one basket” can be appropriately applied to digital marketing.

 Identify the different types of digital marketing channels available

 Are you looking to diversify your digital marketing channels?
 With so many options available, it can be hard to know where to start.
-Here are some tips for identifying the best digital channels for your business:
+Here are some tips for identifying the best digital channels for your business

-1. Analyze Your Target Audience: Research who your target audience is and which platforms they use most often.
+1. Analyze Your Target Audiences: Research who your target audience is and which platforms they use most often.
 This will help you determine which digital networks are likely to produce the best results for your campaign.

 2. Consider Your Budget and Goals: Think about how much money you have available for advertising campaigns and what type of ROI-first strategy will work best for achieving your goals.

-3. Test Different Channels & Messages: Once you’ve identified a few potential channels, take some time to test different messages across those platforms using A/B testing or other techniques in order to find out which ones resonates with customers the most effectively.
+3. Test Different Channels & Messages: Once you've identified a few potential channels, take some time to test different messages across those multiple platforms using A/B testing or other techniques in order to find out which ones resonates with customers the most effectively.

-4. Monitor Your Campaigns Closely: Monitor each of your campaigns closely in order to identify any issues that may arise as well as opportunities that present themselves over time.
+4. Monitor Your Campaigns Closely: Monitor each of your campaigns closely in order to identify any issues that may arise, as well as opportunities that present themselves over time.

 Organic vs. paid marketing diversification